 Good Academic Standing: "Good academic standing" is the designation given when a student has met the pass criteria(ion) for all completed courses and clerkships.
 The designation "experiencing academic difficulty" or "academic probation" is assigned to any student who does not meet one or more pass criteria for a course or clerkship.
-Details of these designations are outlined in the Assessment and Monitoring of Student Performance and Grading in Years 1 - 4 policy.
+Details of these designations are outlined in the Assessment Monitoring in Required Courses and Clerkships policy.
 The designation of good academic standing is required for student curricular accommodations for research opportunities.